RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/disabling-services.md

 ---
-Title: Disabling Services to Improve Performance
+Title: Disabling Services to Free System Memory
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
 The Redis Enterprise Software (RS) cluster nodes host a range of services that support the cluster processes.
-In most deployments, either all of these services are required or there are enough resources on the nodes that the unused services do not degrade performance.
+In most deployments, either all of these services are required, or there are enough memory resources on the nodes for the database requirements.

-In a deployment with limited resources, certain services can be disabled from API endpoint in order to improve performance.
+In a deployment with limited memory resources, certain services can be disabled from API endpoint to free system memory.
-It's important to verify that disabling the service will not prevent the cluster from functioning as expected.
+Before you disable a service, make sure that your deployment does not depend on that service.
-After you disable a service, you can enable the service from the same API endpoint.
+After you disable a service, you can re-enable it from the same API endpoint.

 The services that you can disable are: